-Over two thousand reviewers recommend this product for its convenient size, durability and wallet-friendly price tag.
+Reviewers recommend this product for its convenient size, durability and wallet-friendly price tag.

 PetMate’s Sky Kennel is ideal for pet parents who travel frequently with their dogs.
 Its heavy-duty plastic construction, 360-degree side ventilation and super secure door latches will keep your dog safe, secure and comfortable throughout your journey.
 Each kennel also comes with “live animal” labels, a soft, absorbent pad and food and water cups.
 Although you should always confirm airline travel requirements for pets, this kennel adheres to standards for most flights.